Is it possible to double major in Theatre Arts and something else?

 As you may know, at Gettysburg College it's possible to create your own major.
 These individualized majors can be created if the student designs an interdisciplinary group of courses focusing on particular problems or areas of investigation that are not adequately covered within a single department or discipline.
 This major falls under the IDS or Individualized Study program on campus.
 Recent graduates who have completed IDS Individual majors which included courses in the Theatre Arts include: Musical Theatre, Screenwriting, Storytelling, Expressive Arts Therapy, and Psychodrama.

 Usually, yes.
 We do not have a limit on how many courses taken overseas count towards a major or minor.
 You would need to talk with your advisor and/or the Chair of the Theatre Arts Department to determine if a course should be valued as the equivalent of a Gettysburg College course.
 We try to be as flexible as possible in making allowances that enable students to study abroad.
 Approximately 50% of our majors/minors study abroad.
-Visit the Office of Off-Campus Studies.
+Visit the Center for Global Education.

 First of all, be aware that there is a lot more financial aid for graduate study (in general) than for undergraduate study, and oftentimes undergraduate loans can be deferred if you continue your studies.
 You also do not have to have an undergraduate degree in a given field in order to study it at the graduate level.
 For example, you might major in Psychology as an undergraduate, and then go on to study Theatre in graduate school.
 So, graduate school is always an option.